VOA to end HF broadcasting

 My current K9AY is an amalgamation of parts removed from various equipment.
 The relays are large, 12 VDC units which do not have the best contacts.
 It works well enough, but I’d love to get one of these units into the control box at the base of the antenna.
 Unfortunately, my antenna field is still in about 18 inches of snow, so it will have to wait until some of the snow melts off.

 I would position this antenna as far away from transmit antennas as possible to avoid overloading the preamp and or causing problems with the switching relays.
-For the average amateur set up, 75 to 100 feet separation should be more than enough.
+For the average amateur setup, a 75 to 100-foot separation should be more than enough.